4mg1n3/screen-sim/README.md

 # Screen sim

-- Screen sim's purpose is to facilitate the creation of cool graphical program on [MattBatwings's](https://github.com/mattbatwings) redstone computer.
+- Screen sim's purpose is to facilitate the creation of cool graphical program on [MattBatwings's](https://github.com/mattbatwings) redstone computer by providing a testing environment.

 # Usage